MontaineHOA/CCnR/15_signature.md

 IN WITNESS WHEREOF, the undersigned, being the Declarant harem, have hereunto set their hand(s) and seal(s) this􀆓 day of t?􀀣 , 2003.
 DECL ARANT
-ALDARRA DEVEL OPMENT L L C, a Washington L1m1ted L1ab1lrty Company
+ALDARRA DEVEL OPMENT L L C, a Washington Limited Liabilrty Company
 JOHN F. BUCHAN CONSTRUCTION, INC., a Washington corporation ("Memb􀀊r") f} _
 􀀄 􀀅􀀆